AlexKirko/udacity-final-project/README.md

     from hyperopt import base
     base.have_bson = False

-This shouldn't be necessary after the `bson` module gets updated.
+This shouldn't be necessary after the `bson` package gets updated.

 # Installation and usage